Skip to content

 Download Prebuilt Binary

-Download clice binary version through the Release page.
+Download the latest binary from the Releases page.

 Build from Source